Security-Onion-Solutions/securityonion-docs/jupyter.rst

 **Security Onion Firewall**

 In order to allow network-based access to the Elasticsearch instance within Security Onion, we'll need to ensure there is an exception for the host-based firewall.
-We'll use the so-allow utility to configure this exception:
+We'll use the :ref:`so-allow` utility to configure this exception:

 ``sudo so-allow``